spinicist/riesling/docs/data.rst

 Trajectory
 ----------

 The trajectory should be stored as a float array in a dataset with the name ``trajectory`` with dimensions ``S,N,3``.
 The 3 co-ordinates correspond to the x, y & z locations within the k-space volume.
 For a full 3D acquisition these should be scaled such that the nominal edge of k-space in each direction is 0.5.
-Hence, for radial spokes the k-space locations go between 0 and 0.5, and for diameter spokes between -0.5 and 0.5.
+Hence, for radial traces the k-space locations go between 0 and 0.5, and for diameter traces between -0.5 and 0.5.
 For a 3D stack trajectory, the z co-ordinate should be the slice/stack position.

 The trajectory is assumed to repeat for each volume.

 Frames
 ------

 If the trajectory (and corresponding data) contains multiple frames, e.g. temporal points, echoes or respiratory phases, which logically form separate images, then an additional dataset should be added to the input H5 file called ``frames``.
-This should be a zero-based integer valued, one-dimensional array with the number of entries equal to the number of spokes specified in the ``info`` structure.
+This should be a zero-based integer valued, one-dimensional array with the number of entries equal to the number of traces specified in the ``info`` structure.
 Each entry specifies the frame that each spoke should be allocated to.

 The key difference between a frame and a volume is that all frames will have the NuFFT applied simultaneously, i.e. they will be gridded and Fourier Transformed together, whereas volumes will be reconstructed completely separately.